 Eating with full attention and enjoyment improves digestion.
 It settles and strengthens your entire system.
 This can have far-reaching health benefits seemingly unrelated to nutrition.

-If you find that you have over-indulged during the holidays, consider enjoying the traditional Ayurvedic detoxification treatments, called Panchakarma, in January or February.
-The soothing oils used in the treatments help detoxify body fat and the recommended diet before, during and after treatment is the perfect way to get back into healthy eating habits.
+If you find that you have over-indulged during the holidays, consider enjoying the traditional Ayurvedic purification treatments, called Panchakarma, in January or February.
+The soothing oils used in the treatments help purify body fat and the recommended diet before, during and after treatment is the perfect way to get back into healthy eating habits.
 Scheduling Panchakarma treatments in January can reset your physiology for the rest of the year and help eliminate the effects of holiday indulgences.